freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/lamp-manager.md

 ## Editor vs Runtime

-While editing the table in the Unity editor, you can and probably should disable lights you're not editing.
-During runtime, VPE first turns all lights off, then turns on the constant lights, and then waits for the gamelogic engine for further instructions.
+While editing the table in the Unity editor, you can and probably should disable lamps you're not editing.
+During runtime, VPE first turns all lamps off, then turns on the constant lamps, and then waits for the gamelogic engine for further instructions.

 If you run the game in the editor, the lamp manager shows the lamp statuses in real-time: